Export Controls Handbook

 Line item descriptions should not contain Export Control List numbers or make reference to documents or statements attached or mentioned elsewhere.
 The line item description entered on the export permit application should stand alone as a description of the export by intangible means, identifying the item being exported or transferred.

 Line item descriptions allow the establishment of clear and appropriate parameters which effectively define the proposed export or transfer and support its monitoring.
-A proper line description avoids potential confusion for all parties involved in the transfer/export process.
+A proper line item description avoids potential confusion for all parties involved in the transfer/export process.

 Fictional examples of acceptable item descriptions would be: